fabienb/WP-GeoX/README.md

 ## Description

 GeoX allows you to display content conditionally based on the visitor's geographic location.
 It works seamlessly with both the Gutenberg block editor and the Classic Editor.
+It's a simple and effective alternative to the expensive plugins out there.

+**I am happy to release this plugin for FREE.
+But if this is helpful to you in any way, please consider donating via [Paypal](https://paypal.me/fabienbutazzi) to support this work and future enhancements.**

 ### Features